Shen-Chenhui/MReD/README.md

 We provide the full MReD data and its related code.

-For more details please refer to the paper: https://arxiv.org/abs/2110.07474
+For more details please refer to the paper: https://aclanthology.org/2022.findings-acl.198/

-We also have a live demo at: https://nlp.aliyun.com/mred

 <!-- INFO -->
 ## 1. Data Information